Finschia/finschia-sdk/docs/core/proto-docs.md

 <a name="lbm.token.v1.EventSent"></a>

 ### EventSent
-EventSent is emitted on Msg/Send and Msg/OperatorSend.
+EventSent is emitted when tokens are transferred.
-Since: finschia
+Since: 0.46.0 (finschia)

 | Field | Type | Label | Description |